-For those who wish to become administrators, the department provides the Tier I or Preliminary Administrative Services Credential and the Preliminary Administrative Internship Credential.
+For those who wish to become administrators, the department provides the Preliminary Administrative Services Credential (Tier I) and the Preliminary Administrative Internship Credential.
 The latter is available to those appointed to an administrative position before they hold the Tier I Credential.

-Upon completion of the Tier I Credential and appointment to an administrative position, students may continue through the Tier II or Professional Administrative Services Credential.
-Advanced study for administrators is available through the educational administration emphasis in the Doctor of Education (Ed.D.) in Educational Leadership, described elsewhere in this catalog.
+Upon completion of the Tier I Credential and appointment to an administrative position, students may continue through the Professional Administrative Services Credential (Tier II).
+Advanced study for administrators is available through the Doctor of Education (Ed.D.) in Educational Leadership (K-12) Program, described elsewhere in this catalog.

 Study of pre-K to 12th grade educational administration without earning a credential is possible through the department's Master of Arts in Education: School Administration.
 This program may be of interest to teachers and other credentialed personnel, as well as to nonpublic school administrators.
-Another option is the combined Master of Arts in Educational Technology and Preliminary Administrative Services Credential (Tier I) program.